 Relationship and Sex Education (RSE)

-On Tuesday 21 January, a representative from Jigsaw, the provider of our PSHE scheme, came to Norton and delivered a presentation on the new RSE curriculum.
+A representative from Jigsaw, the provider of our PSHE scheme, came to Norton and delivered a presentation on the new RSE curriculum.
 Many parents attended in order to gain an understanding of what their child would be taught during their primary education.
 Information leaflets were provided and can be found on this page.